ritikkumarjain/Deep-Learning/Breast Cancer Detection/Readme.md

 One(Visualization.ipynb) involves data expl;oration

-Second(Model Building) involves making of prediction.
+Second(Model Building) involves making of prediction.Involves use of pretrained models.

 Due to lack of memory in kaggle gpu the accuracy score cannot be determined.